edu-correia/FullCycle-Challenges/Chapter1-Docker/Challenge1-HelloWorldGoLang/README.md

 \
 Rules:
 - You should use Go Lang to print the message
-- The Docker image must be a maximum of 2MB in size
+- You should optimize your Docker image to a maximum of 2MB in size

 <br>